flriancu/fortran_demo/SETUP.md

-# Setting up Fortran + Visual Studio Code on modern systems
+# Setting up Fortran + CMake on modern systems

 The following document is a brief guide on how to set up Fortran on various systems.